yetanalytics/dl4clj/README.md

 - ensure no cascading config maps
 - seperation of interfaces from the classes/namespaces that implement/use them (api namespaces)
 - general refinement

+API FNS
+- adapt to function with code as input and return code

 Improve examples within src
 - minimal importing